 1.5 joules is approximately 1 foot pounds, the traditional imperial (US) unit of energy for firearms.

-The following is a table of miscellaneous, rim, and centerfire ammunition muzzle energies, for comparison.
+The following is a table of selected spud guns compared with rim and centerfire ammunition muzzle energies.

 |2" Spud at 300FPS|